-- The jugular vein in the neck is the largest, most accessible source of blood.
-A tail draw is acceptable blood is blood. - After restraining the calf, press your thumb or finger in the groove at the base of the neck.
+- If you feel uncertain about this procedure, ask your veterinary surgeon to demonstrate the skill for you.
+Honest, it is easy to learn. - The jugular vein in the neck is the largest, most accessible source of blood. - After restraining the calf, press your thumb or finger in the groove at the base of the neck.
 This stops the flow of blood in the vein and creates pressure.
 By sliding your finger down the neck several times you can pump more blood into the vein.
 That makes it stand out better. - Use a redtop vacuum tube with a double-ended blood needle to draw the blood.
-Alternatively, if you prefer, use a 12 cc syringe with a #18 or #20 one-inch needle and transfer the blood to a vacuum tube.
+Or, if you prefer, use a 12 cc syringe with a #18 or #20 one-inch needle and transfer the blood to a vacuum tube.
 I always use a new needle on every calf.